In the case of intestinal inflammation - i.e. gastroenteritis - the intestinal mucosa is usually irritated. The triggers for the irritation [...]

 What helps best against intestinal inflammation differs from person to person.
 The personal circumstances and the individual course of the disease play a decisive role.
 Without medical advice, treating intestinal inflammation with household remedies can be very risky.
 In the worst case, the wrong treatment can turn a harmless inflammation into a chronic inflammation.

-Help with intestinal inflammation: An intestinal self-test
+Help with intestinal inflammation: An intestinal self-test and a good treatment of intestinal inflammation

 If you think there is a intestinal disorder or food intolerance behind intestinal complaints, you should start by doing a intestinal test.
 With the self-test INTEST.pro you can quickly determine the individual composition of the intestinal flora: A simple stool sample taken at home is sufficient for the experts in the laboratories of BIOMES to determine what your intestinal flora is like.